Turbomachinery: Classification

 In general, the two kinds of turbomachines encountered in practice are open and closed turbomachines.
 Open machines such as propellers, windmills, and unshrouded fans act on an infinite extent of fluid, whereas closed machines operate on a finite quantity of fluid as it passes through a housing or casing.

 Turbomachines are also categorized according to the type of flow.
 When the flow is parallel to the axis of rotation, they are called axial flow machines, and when flow is perpendicular to the axis of rotation, they are referred to as radial (or centrifugal) flow machines.
 There is also a third category, called mixed flow machines, where both radial and axial flow velocity components are present.

 Turbomachines may be further classified into two additional categories: those that absorb energy to increase the fluid pressure, i.e. pumps, fans, and compressors, and those that produce energy such as turbines by expanding flow to lower pressures.
 Of particular interest are applications which contain pumps, fans, compressors and turbines.
 These components are essential in almost all mechanical equipment systems, such as power and refrigeration cycles.

 Turbomachines

 Definition

 Any device that extracts energy from or imparts energy to a continuously moving stream of fluid can be called a turbomachine.
-Elaborating, a turbomachine is a power or head generating machine which employs the dynamic action of a rotating element, the rotor; the action of the rotor changes the energy level of the continuously flowing fluid through the machine.
+Elaborating, a turbomachine is a power or heat generating machine which employs the dynamic action of a rotating element, the rotor; the action of the rotor changes the energy level of the continuously flowing fluid through the machine.
 Turbines, compressors and fans are all members of this family of machines.

 In contrast to positive displacement machines (particularly of the reciprocating type which are low speed machines based on the mechanical and volumetric efficiency considerations), the majority of turbomachines run at comparatively higher speeds without any mechanical problems and volumetric efficiency close to one hundred percent.